| | |

 Recipe Tips

 1. Soften the Butter (But Don’t Melt It): Softened butter is must for smooth, fluffy dough.
-If your butter is too soft or melted, the cookies may spread too much.
-Let it sit at room temp for about 30 minutes, or use the microwave in 10-second bursts if you’re in a pinch.
+If your butter is too soft or melted, the meltaway cookies may spread too much.
+Let it sit at room temperature for about 30 minutes, or use the microwave in 10-second bursts if you’re in a pinch.

-2. Sift the Powdered Sugar: This prevents lumps and gives the cookies that silky, melt-in-your-mouth texture.
+2. Sift the Powdered Sugar: This prevents lumps and gives the meltaway cookies that silky, melt-in-your-mouth texture.
 Trust me, it’s worth the extra step.

 3. Don’t Skip the Cornstarch: Cornstarch is the secret weapon for the delicate, sandy texture that makes these cookies special.
 No substitutions will give quite the same result.